 A famous American soft drink brand 7up faced a problem when they were introducing their business to China.
 They found out, 7up means death through drinking in Shanghai, which is a negative meaning.

 That is why you need to be more careful when dealing with numbers.
 There are different meanings for the numbers in many countries.
-Make sure your brand name does not generate negative connotations in any language as it affects your brand identity when you expand the business.
+Make sure your brand name does not generate negative connotations in any language as it affects your brand identity when expanding the business.